 - Passing the Lawrence University proficiency examination in a language other than English at the appropriate level.
 The language department will determine placement and whether the language competency requirement is satisfied.
 Degree credit is not awarded for these examinations.

 - Passing a proficiency examination in a language not taught at Lawrence.
 The testing may be facilitated locally by the chair of the language coalition.
-Where a suitable option is not available, a student may petition the Faculty Subcommittee on Administration to use an evaluation administered and certified by an outside authority who will (a) identify the authority’s expertise in the language, (b) describe the methods by which the authority assessed the proficiency of the student, and (c) provide a diagnostic report on the level of proficiency the student has obtained in listening, speaking, reading, and writing (or listening and speaking for a non-written language).
+Where a suitable option is not available, a student may petition the Faculty Subcommittee on Administration to use an evaluation administered and certified by an outside authority who will (a) identify the authority’s expertise in the language, (b) describe the methods by which the authority assessed the proficiency of the student, and (c) provide a diagnostic report on the level of proficiency the student has obtained in listening, speaking, reading, and writing (or listening and speaking for a non-written language or writing and reading for a non-spoken language).
 The student should contact the chair of the language coalition for help preparing the petition and confirming the acceptability of the outside authority.

-- Obtaining a score of 4 or 5 on the College Board Advanced Placement Examination or a score of 6 or above on an International Baccalaureate Examination in a language other than English at the high level.
+- With the exception of German, obtaining a score of 4 or 5 on the College Board Advanced Placement Examination or a score of 6 or above on an International Baccalaureate Examination in a language other than English at the high level.
 This option carries six units of credit.

 - For Spanish only: Obtaining a score of 630 or higher on the SAT II Spanish or Spanish with Listening exam or by presenting documentation for CLEP credits in Spanish: four CLEP semesters (B.A. or B.A./B.Mus.) or two CLEP semesters (B.Mus.).
 This option carries no academic credit.

 - Presenting a diploma or letter from a principal or headmaster (not related to the student) certifying that the student graduated from a high school where instruction was primarily conducted in a language other than English.
-The student should petition the Faculty Subcommittee on Administration to have the documentation satisfy the language requirement.
-The student is encouraged to contact the chair of the language coalition for help preparing the petition and confirming the acceptability of the documentation.
+The student should request the registrar's office to review the documentation in consulation with the chair of the language coalition to determine if it satisfies the language requirement.
+The student is encouraged to contact the chair of the language coalition for help confirming the acceptability of the documentation.